dashkite/confidential-www/src/index.md

-A simple, extensible interface for the [TweetNaCl.js][tweetnacl] cryptography library
+Panda Confidential is a simple, extensible interface for the [TweetNaCl.js][tweetnacl] cryptography library

 ## Motivation
 Cryptography is hard.
 Even subtle bugs in implementation can render your efforts insecure.
 That inspired the creation of TweetNaCl and its JavaScript port, [TweetNaCl.js][tweetnacl].